nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 - **Composite files**: ZIP, EML, MSG
 - **Others**: TXT, OpenDocument (LibreOffice or OpenOffice)

+## Roadmap

+The Nuxeo Enhanced Viewer is contantly improved.
+You can monitor its roadmap below.
+You can also submit some feedaback on the [Nuxeo Server feedback portal](https://portal.prodpad.com/7cdff94a-f166-11e7-93bc-06df22ffaf6f).

+<iframe src='https://ext.prodpad.com/ext/roadmap/2be5150d3c6c4f6e5adfcb3c4cd19c6121542326' height='900' width='100%' frameborder='0'></iframe>

 ## Going Further

 The connector can be customized in many different ways, such as adding new watermark stamps, displaying different actions/tools etc.